drupalcr/dccr-2016/docs/git.md

 * Release branch prefix: `release/` - fork from `develop`
 * Hotfix branch prefix: `hotfix/` - fork from `master`

-Branch names should start with the JIRA Story identifier, followed by a dash, then a short description.
+Branch names should start with the Github issue identifier, followed by a dash, then a short description.

 Branches should be deleted locally and remotely once merged.